RBS (One Account) Conveyancing Panel Information

 Remember: CML requirements are not guidelines; they are the lender client’s instructions.

-my firm’s membership of the RBS (One Account) conveyancing panel was terminated but was reinstated on appeal, do I need to include these details on my application for CQS accreditation?
+my firm’s membership of the RBS (One Account) conveyancing panel was suspended but was reinstated on appeal, do I need to disclose this information on my CQS application?

-It would be advisable to provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not adversely impact your firm’s application but gives the CQS team viability as to what has gone on.
+You should supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not adversely impact your application but gives the Law Society viability as to what has occured.

 I am on the RBS (One Account) conveyancing panel and scheduled to complete a remortgage within the next few weeks.
-I dont have a Mortgage Deed for the client to sign.
-Who do I contact at RBS (One Account) to request substitute deeds?
+I dont have a Legal Charge for the client to execute.
+Who do I contact at RBS (One Account) to get a duplicate Deed?

-You need to communicate with RBS (One Account) to obtain standard documents.
-The CML Handbook incorporates an individual question for banks to cite who to contact to obtain standard documents.
+You need to contact RBS (One Account) to obtain standard documents.
+The CML Handbook contains a specific inquiry for banks to set out who to contact to obtain standard documents.
 RBS (One Account) in their Part 2’s state:

-Always remember to quote the firm’s RBS (One Account) solicitors panel reference.
+Please remember to disclose the firm’s RBS (One Account) solicitors panel reference.

 Find a Lawyer on the RBS (One Account) Solicitor Panel